-The weighted average number of ordinary shares outstanding during the period is the number of ordinary shares outstanding at the beginning of the period, adjusted by the number of ordinary shares issued during the period multiplied by a time-weighting factor.
-The time-weighting factor is the number of days that the shares are outstanding as a proportion of the total number of days in the period.
+The weighted average number of ordinary shares outstanding during the year is the number of ordinary shares outstanding at the beginning of the year, adjusted by the number of ordinary shares issued during the year multiplied by a time-weighting factor.
+The time-weighting factor is the number of days that the shares are outstanding as a proportion of the total number of days in the year.